-Michael Berelowitz has served as a member of our board of directors since March 2017.
-Since 2011, Dr. Berelowtiz has been self-employed as a biopharmaceutical consultant.
+Michael Berelowitz has served as a member of our board of directors since April 2017.
+Since 2011, Dr. Berelowitz has been self-employed as a biopharmaceutical consultant.
 From 2009 to 2011, Dr. Berelowitz served as Senior Vice President and Head of Clinical Development and Medical Affairs in the Specialty Care Business Unit at Pfizer, Inc. From 1996 to 2009, he served in various other roles at Pfizer, Inc., beginning as a Medical Director in the Diabetes Clinical Research team and then assuming positions of increasing responsibility.
 Prior to 1996, Dr. Berelowitz spent a number of years in academia.
-Dr. Berelowitz also serves on the board of directors of Recro Pharma Inc. (NASDAQ: REPH), a clinical stage specialty pharmaceutical company, Kamada Ltd. (NASDAQ: KMDA), a plasma-derived protein therapeutics company focused on orphan indications, and previously served as a director of Oramed Pharmaceuticals Inc. from June 2010 until August 30, 2016.
-Among his public activities, Dr. Berelowitz has served on the board of directors of the American Diabetes Association, the Clinical Initiatives Committee of the Endocrine Society, and has chaired the Task Force on Research of the New York State Council on Diabetes.
+Dr. Berelowitz also serves on the board of directors of Recro Pharma Inc. (Nasdaq: REPH), a clinical stage specialty pharmaceutical company, Kamada Ltd. (Nasdaq: KMDA), a plasma-derived protein therapeutics company focused on orphan indications, and previously served as a director of Oramed Pharmaceuticals Inc. from June 2010 until August 30, 2016.
+Among his public activities, Dr. Berelowitz has served on the board of directors of the American Diabetes.
 He has also served on several editorial boards, including the Journal of Clinical Endocrinology and Metabolism and Endocrinology, Reviews in Endocrine and Metabolic Disorders and Clinical Diabetes.
 Dr. Berelowitz has authored and co-authored more than 100 peer-reviewed journal articles and book chapters in the areas of pituitary growth hormone regulation, diabetes and metabolic disorders.
 Dr. Berelowitz holds adjunct appointments as Professor of Medicine in the Divisions of Endocrinology and Metabolism at SUNY - Stony Brook and Mt.
 Sinai School of Medicine in New York.